 ● Proctored District End-of-Course Written Assessment with a score greater or equal to 90%

-A student who receives less than 94% on the ALEKS Final:
+A student who receives less than 90% on the teacher created ALEKS Final:

 ● Student will go back and review all topics for the year that ALEKS indicates were not mastered

-● Once Topic mastery is 100%, student retakes ALEKS Final (proctored)
+● Once Topic mastery is 100%, student retakes ALEKS teacher created Final (proctored)

-● Student who tests at 94% or higher on second ALEKS Final is allowed to take District End-of-Course Written Assessment
+● Student who tests at 90% or higher on second ALEKS teacher created Final is allowed to take District End-of-Course Written Assessment

-A student who receives less than 90% on District End-of-Course Written Assessment:
+A student who receives less than 90% on District Common Assessment (End-of-Course):

 ● Student will be moved into the supplementary course which covers entire year